Group of riders on a trail riding expedition in Ethiopia

 - We recommend taking a copy of your passport and insurance documents with you in case you lose your originals

 - Please take your rubbish home with you.
-There are no recycling facilities in Kyrgyzstan, so take your used batteries, aerosols etc back home and dispose of them appropriately.
+There are no recycling facilities, so take your used batteries, aerosols etc back home and dispose of them appropriately.
 Try to leave excess packaging material at home before travelling

 Sustainable tourism